Bhavya418/Introduction_to_DataMining_CP1_Grp25/README.md

 ## Exploratory Data Analysis
 > First of all, we plotted violin plots to understand the distribution of the features.
-> Then we plotted different plots to understand the relationship between different features such as linear relationship which features are more important than others.
+> Then we plotted different plots to understand the relationship between different features such as linear relationships which features are more important than others.
 > - The plots for the following can be found in the file.
 > - Certain important plots:
 >  ![image](https://github.com/Bhavya418/Introduction_to_DataMining_CP1_Grp25/assets/85784299/a643d71b-88a0-4fbb-a21c-b4688c8687e3)